Kari edwards: Works

+A posthumous book of edwards' poetry, succubus in my pocket, was published in 2015 by EOAGH: A Journal of the Arts. edwards finished the manuscript of succubus in 2004.
+After her death, her partner Fran Blau shared the manuscript with Trace Peterson, a friend of edwards' and the press editor of EOAGH.^{:38} Scholar Brooke Ingram describes the book as "a trans-genre text that challenges the authoritarian notion of identity through innumerable voices that enable the evasion of subjectivity" with "disorderly syntax and grammatical structure" that "illuminates the fundamental instability in the structures that establish and dictate the relationships between subjects and objects", especially by decentering "I" as a subject.^{:38-39} The collection won a 2016 Lambda Literary Award in the category of Transgender Poetry.

-She authored having been blue for charity (BlazeVox: 2006); obedience (Factory School: 2005); iduna (O Books:
+She also authored having been blue for charity (BlazeVox: 2006); obedience (Factory School: 2005); iduna (O Books:

-2003); a day in the life of p (subpress collective: 2002); a diary of lies, Belladonna #27 (Belladonna Books: 2002); obLiqUE paRt(itON): colLABorationS (xPress(ed): 2002); and post/(pink) (Scarlet Press: 2000).
+2003); a diary of lies, Belladonna #27 (Belladonna Books: 2002); and obLiqUE paRt(itON): colLABorationS (xPress(ed): 2002).

 edwards's work has appeared in numerous publications, such as anthologies Blood and Tears: Poems for Matthew Shepard, Painted leaf Press (2000), and Electric Spandex: anthology of writing the queer text (Pyriform Press: 2002).
 Her works have also been exhibited throughout the U.S.

-A posthumous book of edwards' poetry, succubus in my pocket, published in 2015 by EOAGH won a 2016 Lambda Literary Award in the category of Transgender Poetry.